 As Chair of the AHANA Chapter of the BC Alumni Association, Karen not only met with fellow alumni, she also met with university administrators to advocate for the well-being of AHANA undergraduates.
 Karen’s efforts as a member of the Alumni Association mirrored her commitment and the contributions she made as an undergraduate at Boston College: she faithfully served as a servant leader in organizations such as the Black Student Forum, the NAACP and the Voices of Imani.

 Premier among Karen’s qualities was her capacity to bring joy to others.
 Those who knew her attest that her warm smile and ability to listen and empathize lightened up difficult situations.
-The Office of AHANA Student Programs and the entire AHANA community have lost one of its strongest champions: our friend Karen Campbell Severin.
+The Thea Bowman AHANA and Intercultural Center and the entire AHANA community have lost one of its strongest champions: our friend Karen Campbell Severin.
 Though no longer with us, Karen’s legacy lives on through an annual book award that will be given in her name.
 (Dr. Donald Brown)

 Each fall and spring semester, the Karen Campbell Severin Book Award of $500 will be given to two undergraduate students who best exemplify Karen's legacy of giving unselfishly to the community.
-Applications will be reviewed by a committee overseen by the Office of AHANA Student Programs.
+Applications will be reviewed by a committee overseen by the Thea Bowman AHANA and Intercultural Center.

 - Essay (2 to 3 pages, double-spaced): Applicants should highlight and articulate their experience in community service and volunteerism, e.g., their roles, responsibilities, challenges, successes, and rewards.

 - Statement of Financial Need: Preference is given to applicants with demonstrated financial need.
 Please explain your financial situation.